horserosemilkshake/BF-Interpreter/README.md

-# Brainfuck-mini-interpreter
+# BF-mini-interpreter
-The repository contains a compact implementation (25 lines of C-flavored C++ code) of what I called an 'interpreter' for Brainfuck.
+The repository contains a compact implementation (25 lines of C-flavored C++ code) of what I called an 'interpreter' for Brainf***.
 Compressing the length of the code inevitably reduces the readability and maintainability.
 I made this project as a mere challenge, and I may make a more sophisticated and detailed version in the future.

 # How to use